lbgraham/CatTest/README.md

-# CatTest - A very simple check of equality for testing purposes
+# CatTest - A very simple assert equals toolset :cat:

+> "A cat has absolute emotional honesty.
+Human beings, for one reason or another, may hide their feelings, but a cat does not." ~_Ernest Hemingway_

 A solution to a simple problem question that uses an assert Class that has two requirements:
   1. use of closure, and